4.2 Administration and governance

 In the context of policies to combat unemployment, the Career Offices (GIP) are of particular importance.

-In conjunction with civil society, the National Support Centres for the Integration of Migrants (CNAIM) have been of particular importance.
+In with cooperation with civil society, the National Support Centres for the Integration of Migrants (CNAIM) have been of particular importance.
 Created in 2004 (Lisbon and Oporto) and 2009 (Faro), these are centres that concentrate, in the same space, the main support services, institutions and offices for migrants, following an One-Stop-Shop model.
 Currently, there are centres in Lisbon, Oporto and Faro.

 Cross-sectoral cooperation

-- Solidarity sector partners, covering the members of the Standing Committee of the Solidarity Sector (CPSS), which involves the National Confederation of Solidarity Institutions, the Portuguese Mercies Union, the Union of Mutual Societies in Portugal and the Portuguese Cooperative Confederation (CONFECOOP)
+- Solidarity sector partners, covering the members of the Standing Committee of the Solidarity Sector (CPSS), which involves the National Confederation of Solidarity Institutions, the Portuguese Mercies Union, the Union of Mutual Societies in Portugal and the Portuguese Cooperative Confederation (CONFECOOP);

 - António Sérgio’s Cooperative for Social Economy (CASES), whose primary mission is to promote the strengthening of the social economy sector, and the National Economic and Social Council (CNES);

 - National Strategy for Equality and Non-Discrimination (National Action Plan for Equality between Women and Men; National Action Plan for the Prevention and Combating of Violence against Women and Domestic Violence; National Action Plan to Combat Discrimination based on Sexual Orientation, Gender Identity and Sexual Characteristics).
+ENIND functions through multi‑sectoral working groups coordinated by CIG, with annual reporting, mandatory training for public officials, structured consultation with civil‑society organisations, and a monitoring framework aligned with EU equality indicators.

-- National Roma Communities Integration Strategy (ENICC);
+National Roma Communities Integration Strategy (ENICC)

 These policies are also articulated with the National Reforms Plan (PNR) and the Major Planning Options, as well as with the various Regional Operational Programmes.